FLUORESCENTXX/Zenith-Universal/README.md

 # Zenith-Universal
-A C# based multi tool Aimbot for many games that have a gun or you have to aim.
+A C# based multi tool Aimbot for many games that has a gun or you have to aim.
 If you like Zenith Universal, feel free to star the repo and follow for more githubs like this that are cool tools that i make free :D